Blomberg History, Family Crest & Coats of Arms

 The surname Blomberg was first found in Schleswig-Holstein, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 The first known bearer of the name was Lüdeke Blome, who was a resident of Hamburg in 1258.

-Important Dates for the Blomberg family
+Early History of the Blomberg family

 This web page shows only a small excerpt of our Blomberg research.
 Another 134 words (10 lines of text) covering the years 1258, 1293, 1670, 1701, 1819, 1583, 1651, 1622, 1629, 1636, 1642, 1785, 1793 and 1848 are included under the topic Early Blomberg History in all our PDF Extended History products and printed products wherever possible.